hasenbanck/toa/SPECIFICATION.md

 **Reed-Solomon Parity**: 32 bytes of Reed-Solomon parity protecting the BLAKE3 chaining value using the same parameters as the final trailer (GF(2^8), n=64, k=32, t=16).

-### 4.2 Block Size Requirements and Recommendations
+### 4.2 Block Size Requirements

-**BLAKE3 Alignment Requirement**:

-All blocks except the last block MUST have uncompressed sizes that are multiples of 1024 bytes (1 KiB).
-This requirement ensures proper BLAKE3 chunk boundary alignment when using input offsets for parallel hashing.

-- **All blocks except last**: Uncompressed size MUST be divisible by 1024
-- **Last block**: May have any uncompressed size (no alignment required)
-- **Rationale**: BLAKE3's `set_input_offset()` requires offsets to be chunk-aligned (1024-byte boundaries)
+**BLAKE3 Tree Structure Requirements**:

+To maintain a valid BLAKE3 tree structure that supports efficient append operations:

+- **Full blocks**: Have uncompressed size exactly equal to the block size specified in the header
+- **Partial block**: Only the last block may be partial (uncompressed size < block_size)
+- **Block size**: MUST be a power of 2 and at least 64 KiB

+**Determining Uncompressed Size**:

+- For full blocks (MSB = 0): uncompressed_size = block_size from header
+- For partial blocks (MSB = 1): block must be uncompressed to get exact block size

+**Rationale**: BLAKE3's tree structure requires chunks to form a specific binary tree where left subtrees are complete binary trees with power-of-2 chunks.
+By enforcing power-of-2 block sizes and requiring all non-final blocks to be exactly that size, we ensure:

+1. The BLAKE3 tree structure remains valid
+2. Chaining values can be computed with correct input offsets
+3. Append operations remain efficient when the last block is full

 **Compression Ratio Trade-offs**:

 The choice of block size directly impacts compression ratio:

+- **Larger blocks**: Better compression ratio, more memory usage, less parallelization for medium inputs
-- **Single block**: Maximum compression ratio, limited parallelization
+- **Smaller blocks**: Lower compression ratio, less memory usage, more parallelization opportunities
-- **Multiple blocks**: Reduced compression ratio due to dictionary reset at boundaries, but enables parallel processing

 **Optimal configuration**:

 - Block size should be ≥ dictionary size for efficient compression
-- Recommended block sizes: 1 MiB to 64 MiB depending on use case (must be 1 KiB-aligned)
+- Recommended block sizes: 1 MiB to 512 MiB depending on use case (must be power of 2)
 - Consider memory usage: parallel decompression requires approximately (dict_size + block_size) × thread_count

 ### 4.3 End-of-Blocks Marker